Skip to content

 SSL Stripping

-SSL Stripping is a man-in-the-middle (MITM) attack where an attacker downgrades a secure HTTPS connection to an insecure HTTP connection without the user realizing it.
+SSL Stripping is an MITM attack where an attacker downgrades a secure HTTPS connection to an insecure HTTP connection without the user realizing it.
 This allows attackers to intercept and manipulate sensitive information such as login credentials, payment details, and personal data before it reaches the intended website.

 When users visit a website, modern browsers automatically attempt to upgrade the connection from HTTP to HTTPS to ensure secure communication.
 However, attackers in an SSL stripping attack interfere with this process, forcing the victim’s browser to communicate over unencrypted HTTP instead.